Singapore has earned its reputation as one of the best shopping destinations in the world.

 Here you will find popular international brands as well as offerings from local designers.

 Find the latest trends in international and local fashion in the chic setting of Mandarin Gallery.

 What are some local designers and brands at Mandarin Gallery?

 - Excluniqueeee – This boutique brings the talents of Singaporean designers to Mandarin Gallery.
-The shop sells clothing, jewelry, cosmetics, art work and more, all created by local artisans.
+The shop sells clothing, jewelry, makeup, and art work, all created by local artisans.

 - Choo Yilin – Choo Yilin is a fine jeweler from Singapore.
-Her elegant pieces are influenced by East Asian styles.
 Pick up delicate jade and gold pieces from stores here.

 - Melissa Zakka – This store specializes in “zakka,” a trend popular in Asia.
 The word roughly translates from Japanese to “miscellaneous things,” and refers to any small object that can be used at home or in daily life.